CaptainAbhi03/candidate_profile_predusk/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env.local` file in the root of the project and add your Google AI API key.
-You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    Create a `.env` file in the root of the project and add your Google AI API key and your MongoDB connection details.
+You can get a Google AI key from [Google AI Studio](https://aistudio.google.com/app/apikey).
     ```
     GOOGLE_API_KEY=your_google_api_key
+    MONGODB_URI=your_mongodb_connection_string
+    MONGODB_DB_NAME=your_database_name
     ```

-4.  **Seed your data:**
+4.  **Seed your database:**
-    Modify the `src/lib/data.ts` file to include your personal profile information.
+    Connect to your MongoDB instance and create a database with the name you specified in `MONGODB_DB_NAME`.
+Inside that database, create a collection named `profile` and insert one document containing your profile data, following the schema above.
+You can adapt the data from `src/lib/data.ts`.

 5.  **Run the development server:**
     ```bash